sangyisu/625-project/README.md

 4. do imputation using mice function with 5 iterations.
 Then, we get the "completed_data.csv" file.

 ## Feature Selection
-We have 76+1 features for now in 'completed_data.csv'.
+After deleting the ID column, we have 75+1 features for now in 'completed_data.csv'.
 First we define most of them are categorical variables and we convert them to factor.
 Thus, it is more likely to be overfitting when we do Machine Learning Models.

  - Methods for feature selection
 1. pearson correlation